-This abandoned island off the coast of Nagasaki attracted a lot of attention through the James Bond Skyfall movie.
-In the film, the villain’s secret hideaway – although not actually filmed on the island’s grounds – seems modeled after it.
+This abandoned island off the coast of Nagasaki attracted a lot of attention through the 2012 James Bond Skyfall motion picture.
+The villain’s secret hideaway, although not actually filmed on the island’s grounds, looked as if it was modeled after it.

 40 years after its shutdown, the island was reopened for tourism.
 Today, a couple of operators offer guided tours from Nagasaki port.
 Since its structures are prone to collapse anytime, access to the island is fairly restricted.
 Effectively, you are bound to a few hundred meters of fenced walkways.
 Nonetheless, it remains one of the most outlandish places you can ever set foot on.